TUCAN1/ceresUdeA/README.md

 # ceresUdeA

-We developed a new implementation of CERES (Collection of Elemental Routines for Echelle Spectra, [Brahm et al 2017](https://ui.adsabs.harvard.edu/#abs/2017PASP..129c4002B/abstract)) using a DockerFile allowing professional astronomers and students to reduce the sbectra taken using FIDEOS (FIber Dual Echelle Optical Spectrograph, [Tala et al., 2014](https://ui.adsabs.harvard.edu/abs/2014SPIE.9147E..89T/abstract)) throught the agreement TUCAN-1 (Telescopio Universidad Católica- Universidad de Antioquia 1 metro).
+We developed a wrapper for a modified implementation of CERES (Collection of Elemental Routines for Echelle Spectra, [Brahm et al 2017](https://ui.adsabs.harvard.edu/#abs/2017PASP..129c4002B/abstract)) using a DockerFile.
+This allows professional astronomers and students to reduce the spectra taken using FIDEOS (FIber Dual Echelle Optical Spectrograph, [Tala et al., 2014](https://ui.adsabs.harvard.edu/abs/2014SPIE.9147E..89T/abstract)).
+This is made possible thanks to the TUCAN-1 (Telescopio Universidad Católica - Universidad de Antioquia 1-metro) agreement.

-The DockerFile is found in [docker4ceres](https://github.com/TUCAN1/docker4ceres)
+This repository hosts the modified version of CERES required to run on Docker.
+The actual DockerFile is found in the [docker4ceres](https://github.com/TUCAN1/docker4ceres) repository.

 # About the code